Some gates in The Villages to be altered to accommodate voters on election day

-Community Watch will alter gate operations for the visitors’ lanes in an effort to accommodate the General Election on Nov.
+Community Watch will alter gate operations for the visitors’ lanes in an effort to accommodate the General Election on Tuesday, Nov.
 3. Community Watch will be removing gate arms and deploying a barricade and stop sign at each entry gate listed below to assist with access to polling stations located at various recreation centers throughout The Villages.
-Drivers should use caution when entering all gates as there maybe golf cart, bicycle, pedestrian or other forms of traffic on multi modal paths beyond the gates.
+Drivers should use caution when entering all gates, as there may be golf cart, bicycle, pedestrian or other forms of traffic on multi modal paths beyond the gates.

 • Pine Hills Gate, Moyer Rec Ctr., Lake County, 3000 Moyer Loop